HarvardMapCollection/tutorials-share/content/posts/nicolae/index.md

 [^6]: See references in note 3, above.

 [^7]: Barry, Mila G., and Matthew A. Thompson.
 “From the Institute of Geographical Exploration to East Asian Studies: A Retrospective on 2 Divinity Ave.,” March 9, 2023. https://www.thecrimson.com/article/2023/3/9/divinity-ave-retrospection/.

+[^8]: “Presentation of the David Livingstone Centenary Medal to Dr. Alexander Hamilton Rice and Lecture by Dr. Rice,” Geographical Review 11, no. 1 (1921): 139–41.

+[^9]: Photo taken by author during consultation at the CHSI, can be found online as “1998-1-1074i” http://waywiser.fas.harvard.edu/objects/20918/photograph-of-scene-on-the-amazon-river?ctx=ed06e63b-01d5-4c5f-b64b-daf1fd20251a&idx=54